 1 tablespoon extra-virgin olive oil

-2 cloves Roasted Garlic or fresh garlic, chopped
+2 cloves Roasted Garlic, chopped

 1/4 cup grated Parmesan or other hard cheese, or to taste